electricimp/LPS22HB/README.md

 ### enableLowCurrentMode(*enabled*)

-The *enableLowCurrentMode()* method sets the sensor's resolution mode and takes one required parameter: a boolean *enabled*.
-When *enabled* is `true` the low current mode is enabled and the device minimizes the current consumption.
-When *enabled* is `false` the device is optimized to lower the noise.
-This mode should only be changed when the device is in power down mode (ie configured in one-shot mode and not taking a reading).
+The *enableLowCurrentMode()* method sets the sensor’s resolution mode and takes one required parameter: a boolean *enabled*.
+When *enabled* is `true`, the low-current mode is enabled and the device minimizes the current consumption.
+When *enabled* is `false`, the device is optimized to lower the noise.
+This mode should only be changed when the device is in power-down mode (ie. configured in one-shot mode and not taking a reading).

 ```squirrel
 pressureSensor.enableLowCurrentMode(true);